 - Rigid Scripted Bots with no ML/AI: Many 1st & 2nd generation chatbots fall into the category of glorified if/else script platforms.
 They lack modern Machine Learning and AI capabilities such as Natural Language Understanding (NLU) and Natural Language Processing (NLP) capabilities that can decipher user’s goals and intents without any manual intervention.

 - Limited Conversational Capabilities: Most enterprise bots lack 3rd generation chatbot capabilities such as Context Awareness or User Profile Understanding.
 It is easy to trick the bot by changing your question midway and leaving the bot all confused.
-In order to gain acceptance from, it is essential to ensure your chatbot/virtual assistant can carry a multi-turn conservation without getting stuck in a loop.
+In order to gain acceptance, it is essential to ensure your chatbot/virtual assistant can carry multi-turn conservation without getting stuck in a loop.

-- Cost Prohibitive: It takes a lot of AI commitment both in terms of time, money and resources to get a decent quality chatbot deployed in production.
-Take the example of Erica, Bank of America’s banking virtual assistant that had a development team of 100 in 2017 with an investment of $30M over 2 years.
+- Cost Prohibitive: It takes a lot of AI commitment in terms of time, money, and resources to get a decent quality chatbot deployed in production.
+Take the example of leveraging conversational AI in banking.
+Bank of America’s virtual assistant- Erica had a development team of 100 in 2017 with an investment of $30M over 2 years.

 - Black Box AI with no Automated Learning: Companies were so focused on getting the first chatbots successful that they did not plan for the long term.
 Chatbots cannot have a do-it-once and forget-it approach, You need to think about maintenance and fine-tuning the chatbot from Day 1 to keep up with changing user’s expectations and dynamic business system needs.